aws-samples/foundation-model-benchmarking-tool/docs/benchmarking_on_ec2.md

         curl -s https://raw.githubusercontent.com/aws-samples/foundation-model-benchmarking-tool/main/copy_s3_content.sh | sh
         ```

     1. To download the model files from HuggingFace, create a `hf_token.txt` file in the `/tmp/fmbench-read/scripts/` directory containing the Hugging Face token you would like to use.
-In the command below replace the `hf_yourtokenstring` with your hugging Face token.
+In the command below replace the `hf_yourtokenstring` with your Hugging Face token.

         ```{.bash}
         echo hf_yourtokenstring > /tmp/fmbench-read/scripts/hf_token.txt
         ```

     1. Run `FMBench` with a packaged or a custom config file. **_This step will also deploy the model on the EC2 instance_**.
-The `--write-bucket` parameter value is just a placeholder and an actual S3 bucket is not required
+The `--write-bucket` parameter value is just a placeholder and an actual S3 bucket is not required. **_Skip to the next step if benchmarking for AWS Chips_**.
+You could set the `--tmp-dir` flag to an EFA path instead of `/tmp` if using a shared path for storing config files and reports.

         ```{.bash}
-        fmbench --config-file /tmp/fmbench-read/configs/llama3/8b/config-ec2-llama3-8b.yml --local-mode yes --write-bucket placeholder > fmbench.log 2>&1
+        fmbench --config-file /tmp/fmbench-read/configs/llama3/8b/config-ec2-llama3-8b.yml --local-mode yes --write-bucket placeholder --tmp-dir /tmp > fmbench.log 2>&1
         ```

     1. For example, to run `FMBench` on a `llama3-8b-Instruct` model on an `inf2.48xlarge` instance, run the command
     command below.
 The config file for this example can be viewed [here](src/fmbench/configs/llama3/8b/config-ec2-llama3-8b-inf2-48xl.yml).

         ```{.bash}
-        fmbench --config-file /tmp/fmbench-read/configs/llama3/8b/config-ec2-llama3-8b-inf2-48xl.yml --local-mode yes --write-bucket placeholder > fmbench.log 2>&1
+        fmbench --config-file /tmp/fmbench-read/configs/llama3/8b/config-ec2-llama3-8b-inf2-48xl.yml --local-mode yes --write-bucket placeholder --tmp-dir /tmp > fmbench.log 2>&1
         ```

     1. Open a new Terminal and navigate to the `foundation-model-benchmarking-tool` directory and do a `tail` on `fmbench.log` to see a live log of the run.